jph98/scripts/mavensnippets.md

     </assembly>

-This specifies a WAR file:
+This specifies a WAR file (along with specifying packaging as war in your root pom.xml):

+Need to work out how to create an assembly from scratch for a war and publish that instead of using the war plugin

         <assembly
         	xmlns="http://maven.apache.org/plugins/maven-assembly-plugin/assembly/1.1.0"